lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 #### Fetch content from a remote source

-The data we're going to form out application around is videos posted to the [Auth0 YouTube channel](https://www.youtube.com/auth0).
+The content we're going to base our application on is the videos posted on the [Auth0 YouTube channel](https://www.youtube.com/auth0).
 YouTube helpfully provides us with a [public RSS feed for videos available on our channel](https://www.youtube.com/feeds/videos.xml?channel_id=UCUlQ5VoIzE_kFbYjzUwHTKA).
 We're going to parse this RSS feed and use the data in our application.

 To do this, install [`rss-parser`](https://www.npmjs.com/package/rss-parser).
 There are other feed parsers available, such as [`feedparser`](https://www.npmjs.com/package/feedparser), that offer a richer set of features.
 But `rss-parser` offers us a neat integration with a small footprint, perfect for our application.